alligatormon/alligator/README.md

 ## Queries
 [Here](https://github.com/alligatormon/alligator/blob/master/doc/query.md) is an explanation of query context.

-## Actions
-Actions allows to run command on the system.
-How to use explained in the [documentation](https://github.com/alligatormon/alligator/blob/master/doc/action.md)

 ## Lang
 [Lang](https://github.com/alligatormon/alligator/blob/master/doc/lang.md) is a way to run other software to collect metrics.